Skip to main content

 Expo Book Demo

-The fastest way to understand how Hypertill DB works in a real mobile app is the TypeScript Expo example:
+The fastest way to see Hypertill DB working in a real app is the TypeScript Expo example:

 What the demo covers

-• Books screen with create, edit, delete, and navigation actions
+• a Books screen with create, edit, delete, and navigation actions

-• Notes screen for both book notes and chapter notes
+• a Notes flow for both book notes and chapter notes

-• separate src/db files for schema, models, database bootstrap, queries, and actions
+• a dedicated src/db folder for schema, models, migrations, and database bootstrap

 • Expo app